 - 1. Purpose.
 Among the essential functions of the Chemical Incident Investigator position are the field investigation of industrial chemical accidents and the gathering of evidence at chemical accident scenes.
-By their very nature, these functions can be physically demanding and their performance may expose Investigators to hazardous environments and substances.
-To perform their duties safely and effectively in hazardous or potentially hazardous situations, Investigators must be able to wear and operate PPE, including respirators.
-The CSB has established physical requirements for the investigator position to ensure that individuals appointed to such positions can successfully, safely, and efficiently perform the essential functions of the position.
-The Pre-Appointment Medical Examination Program serves to evaluate individuals who have been selected to fill investigator positions for medical conditions which could interfere with their ability to use PPE (especially respirators), meet the physical requirements of the position, and/or safely and efficiently perform the essential functions of the position. - 2.
+By their very nature, these functions can be physically demanding, and their performance may expose Investigators to hazardous environments and substances.
+To perform their duties safely and effectively in hazardous or potentially hazardous situations, Investigators must be able to wear and operate personal protective equipment (PPE), including respirators.
+The CSB has established physical requirements for the investigator position to ensure that individuals appointed to such positions can safely and efficiently perform the essential functions of the position.
+The Pre-Appointment Medical Examination Program serves to evaluate individuals who have been selected to fill investigator positions for medical conditions, which could interfere with their ability to use PPE (especially respirators), meet the physical requirements of the position, and/or safely and efficiently perform the essential functions of the position. - 2.
 Physical Requirements.
-The physical requirements of the Chemical Incident Investigator position are as follows: - Performance of the duties of this position requires the ability to wear and operate a range of personal protective equipment, including respirators.
-Performance of the duties of this position also requires the ability to engage in moderate to strenuous levels of physical exertion involving walking and standing, climbing ladders, working in and moving through confined spaces, and working at high elevations for the purpose of documenting and gathering evidence.
-The ability to maintain these levels and types of physical exertion for extended periods of time, in a range of weather conditions, and while wearing personal protective equipment is required.
-Manual dexterity with range of motion of finger, wrist, elbow, shoulder, hip, and knee joints sufficient to allow successful performance of the essential functions of the position described above is also required.
-Arms, hands, legs, and feet must be sufficiently functional to allow satisfactory performance of the essential functions of the position.
-Vision and hearing must be sufficiently acute to allow satisfactory performance of the essential functions of the position.
-Any physical condition that would cause the individual to pose a significant risk of substantial harm to himself/herself or others is disqualifying. - 3.
+The physical requirements of the Chemical Incident Investigator positions are contained in the job announcement and position description. - 3.
 Personal Protective Equipment (PPE).
 Many of the hazards Investigators may face while conducting field investigations are regulated by established OSHA standards, which require the use of PPE.
 Although some hazardous situations can be anticipated and avoided or controlled, dangerous conditions can arise suddenly and unexpectedly; therefore, all Investigators must be physically able to properly wear and operate appropriate PPE, including respirators, to protect against such hazards.
-The proper use of PPE requires an evaluation of the wearer's ability to use the equipment safely, without interference from a medical condition(s) or adverse effects on the wearer's health
+The proper use of PPE requires an evaluation of the wearer's ability to use the equipment safely, without interference from a medical condition(s) or adverse effects on the wearer's health. - 4.
+Action Based on Medical Examination.
+If the results of the pre-appointment medical examination indicate that an individual conditionally selected did not pass, the matter will be addressed by the hiring official and the Director of Human Resources.